 Why DIY usually falls short

 Most people's first instinct is to grab some cleaning spray and go to town.
-And for small, surface-level mold, that can help.
-But vehicle mold is often hidden in places that are genuinely difficult to access — inside vents, under soaked padding, behind trim panels.
+And for small, surface-level mould, that can help.
+But vehicle mould is often hidden in places that are genuinely difficult to access — inside vents, under soaked padding, behind trim panels.
 Surface cleaning doesn't address what's growing underneath.

 What actually works

-Professional mold remediation for vehicles involves finding all the affected areas (not just the obvious ones), removing the mold at the source, and then treating the full interior to eliminate spores and prevent regrowth.
+Professional mould remediation for vehicles involves finding all the affected areas (not just the obvious ones), removing the mould at the source, and then treating the full interior to eliminate spores and prevent regrowth.

-HealthyCar's mold removal process does exactly that — we locate, eliminate, and restore, with a written guarantee on the results.
+HealthyCar's mould removal process does exactly that — we locate, eliminate, and restore, with a written guarantee on the results.

-If you've found mold in your car, the sooner you act, the better.
-Mold doesn't wait around.
+If you've found mould in your car, the sooner you act, the better. mould doesn't wait around.